 How to improve cash flow for small businesses

 Cash flow can be something that keeps you awake at night – we’ve all been there.
-However, with a few tips it doesn’t need to be crippling.
+But with a few tips it doesn’t need to be crippling.

 Are you offering too long for customers to pay you?
 It may be nice to offer 30 day terms to your customers; it sometimes just isn’t practical for small business.